 These large flies are spot-on Bumblebee mimics.

-The Bare-cheeked Bumblefly is uncommon throughout its range (Skevington et al. in press) and in New York it is known from just four occurrences in the central and southeastern portion of the state, only one of which is recent.
+The Bare-cheeked Bumblefly is uncommon throughout its range (Skevington et al. 2019) and in New York it is known from just four occurrences in the central and southeastern portion of the state, only one of which is recent.
 It relies exclusively on old growth deciduous forests for breeding, a rare and threatened habitat.

 The species was re-confirmed in the Catskills in May, 2017.

 This species did not appear in an early comprehensive list of the insects of New York (Leonard 1928).
 It was first documented in the state in the late 1940s in the Finger Lakes region.
 Two other museum records from central NY came from the 1960s and seventies.